 Facebooktwitterpinterestlinkedinmail

 Controllers can be in-house or outsourced.
-If the controller is outsourced, this typically means they are an independent contractor part of an external professional outsourced financial controller organization instead of being a W2 employee in your organization.
+If the financial controller is outsourced, this typically means they are an independent contractor part of an external professional outsourced financial controller organization instead of being a W2 employee in your organization.
 In most cases, choosing an outsourced controller affords an organization a more experienced controller at a lower cost compared to hiring a comparably-experienced financial controller in-house.
 This is because the organization only pays for the work needed instead of the higher cost and benefits associated with a full-time, in-house employee.

 What Does an Outsourced Controller Do?